guliash/AndroidExplorer/README.md

 # AndroidExplorer
 This project contains some simple examples of using Android features

-In lambda 'this' is the outer object.
+In retrolambda 'this' is the outer object.